 DIY Plastic Playhouse Makeover: 2nd Edition

-As I stated at the beginning, after one winter of being stored outside, I need to give a little refresh to this Little Tikes Playhouse.
+As I stated at the beginning, after one winter of being stored outside, I needed to give a little refresh to this Little Tikes Playhouse.
 Last year, I did not paint the roof.

 We added a plastic flower box by screwing it into the playhouse and adding fake flowers that were bought on clearance at a local store for $3.